Semi-supervised Multimodal Representation Learning through a Global Workspace: Experiments

 \subsection{Secondary properties}

 In addition to the \emph{primary} properties, we described in section~\ref{section:definitions} two desirable \emph{secondary} properties~\ref{prop:cy} and~\ref{prop:dcy} that multimodal networks could possess.
 Figure~\ref{fig:properties_results} (right) shows the performance of the models on these secondary properties.
-Unsurprisingly, the models that explicitly optimize the corresponding losses reach the best performance: ``trans. + full cycles'' (green) and ``all sup. + all cycles'' (orange) for the cycle loss; ``trans. + demi-cycles'' (pink) and ``all sup. + all cycles'' (orange) for the demi-cycle loss.
+Unsurprisingly, the models that explicitly optimize the corresponding losses reach the best performance: \ptrcy{} and \ptrcontdcycy{} for the cycle loss; \ptrdcy{} and \ptrcontdcycy{} for the demi-cycle loss.
 However, some of the other models also perform relatively well, even though none of them were explicitly trained for the secondary properties.
 We surmise that this could be due to the relations $R_1$-$R_2$ that exist between primary and secondary properties.
 In line with relation $R_1$, we see that all models, as they are trained with a translation loss, improve their cycle loss when the number of annotations $N$ becomes sufficient.
-According to relation $R_2$, we see that the ``trans. + cont.'' curve (in red) has a much lower demi-cycle loss than the pure translation (in blue), and the ``trans. + full cycles'' (in green) curves.
+According to relation $R_2$, we see that the \ptrcont{} curve has a much lower demi-cycle loss than \ptr{} (in blue), and \ptrcontdcycy{} (in green) curves.

-Here again, we can conclude that the best model to jointly satisfy the two \emph{secondary} properties is the one combining a GW architecture with self-supervised training (``all sup.+all cycles'').
+Here again, we can conclude that the best model to jointly satisfy the two \emph{secondary} properties is the one combining a GW architecture with self-supervised training (\ptrcontdcycy{}).